Louis M. Loeb: Career

 In addition to private practice, Loeb held many civic posts.
 He served as president of the New York City Bar Association from 1956 to 1958.
-In 1970 presided over the Bar's Committee on Congressional Ethics, which recommended that legislators divest themselves of holdings in companies relevant to legislation they were drafting.
-He was also on the New York City Board of Health and life governor of the Society for New York Hospitals.
-He and wife, Janet Cook Loeb, also made financial contributions to the expansion of Scripps Hospital in La Jolla, California, and bequeathed one million dollars to the San Diego Zoological Society.
-Loeb was also a longtime member of the Yale Club and Century Club in New York City and San Diego.
+In 1970, he presided over the Bar's Committee on Congressional Ethics, which recommended that legislators divest themselves of holdings in companies relevant to legislation they were drafting.
+He was also on the New York City Board of Health, and was life governor of the Society for New York Hospitals.
+He and his wife, Janet Cook Loeb, made financial contributions to the expansion of Scripps Hospital in La Jolla, California, and bequeathed one million dollars to the San Diego Zoological Society.
+Loeb was a longtime member of the Yale Club and Century Club in New York City and San Diego.

 Death

 Loeb died of a heart attack on March 16, 1979 in San Diego, California.
 He was 80 years old.